leigh-hackspace/HackspaceWiki/docs/infrastructure/network_layout.md

 ### WiFi - VLAN 226

 WiFi users, General open access to the internet and internal services.
+The UnFi APs management interface is in Shared Services on DHCP, only non-UnFi devices are assigned a static IP on the WiFi VLAN.

 IP Range: `10.3.2.0/24`